 - Small freshwater fish: Pygmy Cory Catfish, Otocinclus Catfish, Neon tetra, Ember tetra, Green fire tetra, Cardinalfish, Platies, Celestial Pearl danios,

-- Shrimps: Dwarf shrimps like Blue Velvet Shrimp, Red Cherry Shrimp, Snowball Shrimp, Caridina cf. Babaulti, Crystal Red Shrimp, Blue Tiger Shrimp, Ghost shrimp, etc, would love to share their tank with this plant.
+- Shrimps: Dwarf shrimps like Blue Velvet Shrimp, Red Cherry Shrimp, Snowball Shrimp, Caridina cf. Babaulti, Crystal Red Shrimp, Blue Tiger Shrimp, Ghost shrimp, etc., would love to share their tank with this plant.

 - Snails are also great tankmates for this Plant

-Guppy grass works great with other plants such as Christmas Moss since they have similarities in maintenance.
+Guppy grass works great with other plants, such as Christmas Moss, since they have similarities in maintenance.
 Although, other hard plants should be avoided.

 As for designing, Guppy grass grows tall and has a bushy appearance.
-You can let it float near the water columns for a floating aquascape, and keep it in control by trimming it to not take over the tank.
+You can let it float near the water columns for a floating aquascape and keep it in control by trimming it not to take over the tank.
 This would be a great idea for guppies and other fish to hide and play around with.

-If you want to keep other plants with Guppy grass, you should be careful because it will consume all the nutrients of the tank and it would be a big turndown for other plants.
-This plant doesn’t need to be fed any special requirements, it has low maintenance and that’s what makes this plant great for beginners, yet, a beautiful plant for large tanks that provides places to hide and breed guppies and shrimps.
+If you want to keep other plants with Guppy Grass, you should be careful because it will consume all the nutrients of the tank, and it would be a big turndown for other plants.
+This plant doesn’t need to be fed any special requirements, it has low maintenance, and that’s what makes this plant great for beginners, yet, a beautiful plant for large tanks that provides places to hide and breed guppies and shrimps.